callpraths/callpraths.github.io/_posts/2026-02-02-web-ui-thread-freeze.markdown

 ### Note on LLM usage

 I wrote the Chronotes app neraly 2 years ago when the idea of this post first occured to me.
-That was done without the use of LLMs because we were still in ~~the last century~~ 2024, and also because I wouldn't learn anything if LLM did it all.
+That was done without the use of LLMs because it was still ~~the last century~~ 2024, and also because I wouldn't learn anything if an LLM did it all.
 Picking it up again this year, I added a bunch of features, like the _trace viewer_ panel.
 I used LLMs heavily for this work.
 Feature development on an already opinionated codebase is where LLMs really shine.
 Finally, I can't write CSS to save my life, so I let the LLM spin on that.